sneakyjinx/sneakyjinx/README.md

 <div align="center">
   <h2>Hello, my name is Jinx.
 My pronouns are she/it.</h2>
   <p>I am a white queer, non-binary individual who is chroniclly ill and disabled with a multitude of physical and mental health conditions.
 I am a developer, gamer, music lover, and all around nerd.
-I am also the founder of someCodeGirl Creative, a development and content creation orginization with a focus on invlusive, accessible, anti-fascist creations.
+I am also the founder of someCodeGirl Creative, a development and content creation orginization with a focus on inclusive, accessible, anti-fascist creations.
 My work is created on occupied Shawandasse Tula (Shawanaki/Shawnee), 𐓏𐒰𐓓𐒰𐓓𐒷 𐒼𐓂𐓊𐒻 𐓆𐒻𐒿𐒷 𐓀𐒰^𐓓𐒰^(Osage) and Monongahela land.</p>
   <p>My profile picture was created with a picrew image maker created by おいちぃ牛乳</p>
 </div>